Probe particles in odd active viscoelastic fluids: how activity and dissipation determine linear stability: Linear stability of a probe particle in an odd active viscoelastic fluid

 \subsection{General case}

 Active viscoelastic fluids can give rise to sustained motion.
 Therefore, the response of a probe placed into the medium after an initial perturbation does not necessarily decay to zero.
-At the level of linear response, such sustained motion is signalled by instability, which appears in the long-time behavior of the probe velocity given by Eq.~\eqref{eq:responsematrix}.
-Without loss of generality, we consider a force perturbation along the eigendirections of $\tens{\mathcal{M}} \equiv \tens{\mathcal{G}}^{-1}$, and furthermore consider an instantaneous perturbation applied at $t=0$.
-The velocity of the probe after this initial perturbation is given by:

-where $m_i (\mathbf{k}, s)$ depends on the eigenvalues of $\mathcal{M}_{ij}$ and on the form of the initial perturbation, and $\Gamma$ is a real number so that the contour path of integration is in the region of convergence of the integrand.
-To discuss stability, we need not focus on the precise expression of the velocity, but we remark the crucial point that $m_i (\mathbf{k}, s)$ is a rational fraction in $s$.
+At the level of linear response, such sustained motion is signaled by instability, which appears in the long-time behavior of the probe velocity given by Eq.~\eqref{eq:responsematrix}.
+Without loss of generality, \com{we consider an instantaneous perturbation applied at $t=0$, such that $\mathbf{F}(t) \propto \delta(t)$, where $\delta(t)$ is the Dirac delta function}.
+The velocity of the probe after this initial perturbation is given by: \com{ } where \com{$m_i (\mathbf{k}, s) = \mathcal{M}_{ij} (\mathbf{k}, s)F_j$} and $\Gamma$ is a real number \com{such that the integral over $s$ is convergent.} To discuss stability, we need not focus on the precise expression of the velocity, but we remark the crucial point that $m_i (\mathbf{k}, s)$ is a rational fraction in $s$.
 This implies that the long-term behavior of the velocity, and, therefore, the probe stability is determined by the sign of the real part of the poles in $s$ of $m_i$:

 where $s_\ell^*(\mathbf{k})$ is a pole of $m_i$, see App.~\ref{sec_appendix_stability} for details.
 In the general case of an odd compressible viscoelastic fluid, the poles of $m_i$ are roots of a high-order polynomial, which makes further analytical discussion difficult.
 Nonetheless, Eq.~\eqref{eq:stabilitycriterion} provides a simple and powerful criterion to determine the probe stability that can easily be used numerically.
 In the following, Sec.~\ref{sec:stabilityconstraint}, we discuss the case of an incompressible fluid, where the analytical discussion regarding stability can be continued.